YoungeonLee/fastspeech2-en-ljspeech/README.md

   tokenized = [{",": "sp", ";": "sp"}.get(p, p) for p in tokenized]
   return " ".join(p for p in tokenized if p.isalnum())

-text = "This is a cool demo for speech synthesis, don't you think so?"
+text = "Hello, this is a test run."

 tokenized = tokenize(text)
 sample = {